Kitura/Swift-Kuery-ORM/README.md

 ### Manual id assignment

-You can add an id field to your model and manage the assignment of id’s yourself by either specifying a property name for your id field using the `idColumnName` property or by defining a field named `id`, which is the default name for the aforementioned property.
+You can add an id field to your model and manage the assignment of ids yourself by either specifying a property name for your id field using the `idColumnName` property or by defining a field named `id`, which is the default name for the aforementioned property.
 For example:

 ```swift
 struct Person: Model {